StellarSt0rm/scratchclientImproved/docs/reference/UserProfile.md

 ###`#!python set_status(content)` { #set_status data-toc-label="set_status" }

 Sets the status ("What I'm Working On" section) of the user's profile to the specified content.
 You must be logged in and the owner of the profile for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 - **content** (`#!python str`) - The content that you want to set the status to.

+**RETURNS** - `#!python int`

 ###`#!python set_avatar(filename)` { #set_avatar data-toc-label="set_avatar" }

 Sets the user's avatar (profile picture) to the file with the specified `#!python filename`.
 You must be logged in and the owner of the profile for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 - **filename** (`#!python str`) - The path to a file containing the avatar image.
 Note that this must be a file, not binary data; if you wish to use binary data, you could try writing the data to a temporary file, then deleting it afterwards.

+**RETURNS** - `#!python int`

 ###`#!python get_featured_project()` { #get_featured_project data-toc-label="get_featured_project" }